trustwallet/developer/wallet-core/server-side.md

 }
 ```

+5. Compile it by `go build -o main`
-5. Run `./main` and you will see the output:
+6. Run `./main` and you will see the output:

 ```shell
 ==> calling wallet core from go